DIDONEproject/musif/docs/source/Custom_features.md

 generic features:
 * `score_data` is a dictionary containing all the data loaded from the score or from the cache; it contains music21 objects representing score info and musescore harmonic annotations if there is any.
-  This is where info is taken from to compute
-  This object contains the info necessary to calculate any feature you whish to compute.
-Music21 objects should **never** be changed, especially if you intend to use the [caching system](Caching.html)
+  Likely, you want to use this object to design your features.
+Remember that music21 objects should **never** be changed, especially if you intend to use the [caching system](Caching.html)
-* `part_data` is a dictionary containing data about the part being analysized (for `update_part_objects`) or with a list of all the `part_data` (for `update_score_objects`).
+* `part_data` is a dictionary containing data about the part being analyzed (for `update_part_objects`) or with a list of all the `part_data` (for `update_score_objects`).
 In it, you can find the music21 object of the part, the part name, etc. This object should **never** be changed, especially if you intend to use